valboz/VBBinaryLensing/docs/AdvancedControl.md

 Throughout our documentation we have recommended the use of `BinaryMag2` and `ESPLMag2`.
 These two functions start with a point-source calculation and evaluate the quadrupole correction.
 If this exceeds a dynamically calculated threshold, then the full extended-source calculation with contour integration is performed.
 All details about the quadrupole correction and the thresholds to switch from point-source to extended-source are illustrated in [V. Bozza et al., MNRAS 479 (2018) 5157](https://ui.adsabs.harvard.edu/abs/2018MNRAS.479.5157B/abstract).

+## Lower level functions for basic magnification calculations

 We already presented the `BinaryMag0` and `PSPLMag` functions for point-source calculations.

 The extended-source calculations are performed by the functions `BinaryMagDark` and `ESPLMagDark`.
 These functions are called by the parent functions `BinaryMag2` and `ESPLMag2` to perform the contour integration including limb darkening if the quadrupole test indicates that the point-source magnification is inaccurate.
 Actually, these functions are also directly available to the user who might be interested in them for several reasons.
 The syntax is very simple:

 ```
 Mag = VBBL.BinaryMagDark(s, q, y1, y2, rho, accuracy); // Magnification of a limb-darkened source by a binary lens.
-Mag = VBBL.ESPLMagDark(u, rho); // Magnification of a uniform source by a single lens.
+Mag = VBBL.ESPLMagDark(u, rho); // Magnification of a limb-darkened source by a single lens.
 ```

+As explained in the corresponding section, [Limb Darkening](LimbDarkening.md) is obtained by repeating contour integration on concentric annuli.
+The number and location of the annuli is decided dynamically comparing the accuracy goal with the difference in the results obtained on different contours.

+The magnification for a uniform circular source is obtained by the `BinaryMag` and `ESPLMag` functions, which also have a similar syntax

 ```
 Mag = VBBL.BinaryMag(s, q, y1, y2, rho, accuracy); // Magnification of a uniform source by a binary lens.
 Mag = VBBL.ESPLMag(u, rho); // Magnification of a uniform source by a single lens.
 ```

-first calculates the point-source magnification through BinaryMag0
-	// Then it evaluates the quadrupole correction.
-If it is too high, it goes for the full computation.
-	// This is performed by calling BinaryMagDark.
-This function is also directly available to the user (as it was in v1.0).
-	// Mag = VBBL.BinaryMagDark(s, q, y1, y2, Rs, a1, accuracy); // Note that the limb darkening and the accuracy are required parameters.

-	// BinaryMagDark performs contour integration on several annuli.
-The number and radii of annuli is determined dynamically.
-	// Each contour is treated as a uniform source by a call to the function BinaryMag (also directly available to the user).
-	// Mag = VBBL.BinaryMag(s, q, y1, y2, Rs, accuracy); // Magnification of a uniform source.

-	// The use of BinaryMag2 is strongly recommended, since it may save computational time by a factor ranging from 10 to 100.
-	// Useless contour integrations are avoided if the required precision and accuracy are already met
-	// by the point-source computation.

 ## Number of annuli in limb darkening calculation

+The number of annuli depends .................

 The functions ```ESPLMag2``` and ```BinaryMag2``` are designed